Yo-kai Watch: Wibble Wobble: Sales

 On March 11, 2016, the Japanese release of the game, Yo-kai Watch: Puni Puni, was the 28th top-grossing app for iOS in Japan.
 In December 2016, the English releases of the game surpassed 1 million downloads.
-In March 22, 2017, the game had achieved over 10 million downloads worldwide.
+On March 22, 2017, the game had achieved over 10 million downloads worldwide.
 As of January 2019, the Japanese release of Wibble Wobble had surpassed 14 million downloads since its launch in October 2015.